Disclaimer: Nothing's mine.

 Fleur's lips twitched.
 'Ah.
 I hadn't mentioned that, had I?'

 'No.' Harry swallowed his mouthful of rich chocolate and sweet pancake.
 'So nobody actually knows?'

 'It's our little secret.'
 She winked at him.
 'Everyone else thinks I've gone back to France, but, if I did that, my parents would be there to say I told you so.'
 The humour faded from her eyes.
 'I don't want to deal with that just yet.'

 A flash of her in a small house, cradling silver-blonde babies, knitting jumpers, cooking, and reading gossip magazines sprang to his mind.
-The light had gone out of her blue eyes and the small smile had slipped from her lips.
-Harry's heart clenched.
+The light faded out of her blue eyes and the small smile slipped from her lips.

 'Bird jokes?'
 Fleur arched an eyebrow at him.
 'Bold of you, Harry.'